trec-dd/trec-dd-simulation-harness/README.rst

 Usage
 =====

-After installation (see below), you will want run the harness to generate a run file, you want to use the ``trec_dd_harness`` command.
+After installation (see below), you will want to run the harness to generate a run file, you want to use the ``trec_dd_harness`` command.

 The purpose of this harness is to interact with your TREC DD system by